 April 8, 6:45 p.m.: Professor Ronald Suny, University of Michigan/Ann Arbor, “'They Can Live in the Desert But Nowhere Else': Explaining the Armenian Genocide One Hundred Years Later,” Athenaeum.
 Additional programming related to the centennial of the genocide being developed, including a teach-in on Syria, Northern Iraq, Turkey and ISIL/ISIS; a book launch; and a memorial ceremony.

 Introducing the 2014-15 Human Rights Research Fellows!

-The Center for Human Rights Leadership is proud to announce our new student research fellowship program for AY 2014-15.
+The Center for Human Rights is proud to announce our new student research fellowship program for AY 2014-15.
 Students will work closely with the Center’s Faculty and Staff on a human rights research project.

 The Center for Human Rights is now accepting applications for our 2015 Summer Internship Program!
 The Human Rights Internship Program provides student grants of up to approximately $5,000 to support projects that engage undergraduates in the field of human rights.
 The internships cover a wide range of activities, including: working for organizations that promote human rights or raise awareness about related issues; undertaking research for a scholarly project (including senior theses); and developing an independent program in a field related to human rights studies.
 The internship program is open to CMC Freshmen, Sophomores and Juniors.
 Students are encouraged to submit proposals from domestic or international organizations who meet the criteria for this program.
 To learn more about the application process visit http://cmc.edu/csc/SponsoredInternships/human-rights.php, or apply now at https://claremontinternship.fluidreview.com/.
 Applications are due February 13th by 12pm.